 Victory Medical Center Mid-Cities, LP, et al

-Forshey Prostok serves as co-counsel for the Official Committee of Unsecured Creditors in the Victory Medical Center case which involves a parent company and four specialized surgical hospitals situated throughout the State of Texas.
+Forshey Prostok served as co-counsel for the Official Committee of Unsecured Creditors in the Victory Medical Center case which involved a parent company and four specialized surgical hospitals situated throughout the State of Texas.
 The Victory debtors filed bankruptcy to facilitate an expeditious sale of their assets.
-As counsel for the Committee, Forshey Prostok is working with consultants specializing in the sale of medical facilities to increase the number of potential bidders on the debtors’ assets and structure sales that maximize value and increase the amount available to unsecured creditors, including the collection of significant accounts receivable.
+As counsel for the Committee, Forshey Prostok assisted in the sale of two of the Debtor’s hospitals, the wind-down and closure of two of the Debtor’s hospitals, and the negotiation of a consensual plan of reorganization.

 Domistyle Official Unsecured Creditors’ Committee

 Forshey Prostok currently represents the Official Committee of Unsecured Creditors in the Chapter 11 bankruptcy case of Domistyle, Inc. pending in the Eastern District of Texas.
 Prior to filing bankruptcy, Domistyle operated as a leading designer and manufacturer of high-end scented candles, home décor and home fragrance products sold primarily through “big box” national retailers.
 Early in the bankruptcy case, the Firm assisted the Committee in the negotiation of a Plan Support Agreement with the Debtor and principal lender to ensure that the Committee’s constituent creditors would be provided with favorable Plan treatment.
 To this end, the Committee is serving as co-proponent of a Joint Plan of Liquidation pending before the Court which incorporates the negotiated terms of the Plan Support Agreement.

 Walls Homes, Inc., et al,

 Forshey Prostok recently served as counsel to the Official Committee of Unsecured Creditors of Wall Homes, Inc., et al.